 Black History Month Celebration 2022

-A collaboration between Cedarhurst Center for the Arts and District 80 Schools
+A collaboration between Cedarhurst Center for the Arts and Mt.
+Vernon City Schools, District 80

 Below are multiple discussion questions meant to engage students’ interest and introduce this year’s BHM Theme (Grades 4th and up).